 - Automated decision-making – where many manual and time-consuming decisions are automated

-- Machine learning – where the system in your facility automatically improves by learning from the real-time data it collects and the decisions it takes
+- Machine learning – where the systems in your facility automatically improve by learning from real-time data and the outputs from previous decisions

 Step 1 – Equipment Systems Integration

 The ultimate objective of equipment systems integration projects is to connect all potential sources of data to a common system.
 This includes the production line as a whole as well as individual machines and equipment.

 It can also include data not directly connected to manufacturing the product, both within your organisation and outside it.

 Within your organisation, this includes data from other units and departments in the business, from finance to HR to purchasing to sales and marketing.
 This process is known as vertical integration, where the focus is on integrating the OT (operational technology) and IT (information technology) aspects of your business.

 Outside your organisation, the main focus should be on your supply chain.
 This is known as horizontal integration.
 It involves integrating with third parties in your supply chain both upstream and downstream to achieve real-time visualisation and communication, and to maximise efficiency.